davidchatting/culturequest/README.md

 ============
 This respository contains the documents, images and code produced for the Culture Quest project by David Chatting (and collaborators).

-To gain access to this private respository please contact David Chatting (https://github.com/davidchatting).
+This page is the gateway a private repository (http://github.com/davidchatting/culturequest-private) - please contact David Chatting (https://github.com/davidchatting) to request access.

-This work is supported by the Digital R&D Fund for the Arts - Nesta, Arts & Humanities Research Council and public funding by the National Lottery through Arts Council England.